weareferal/scrollxp/README.md

 - Easily allow responsive animations
 - Enabling/disabling smooth scrolling with one line

+## How to release

+It's not necessary to run `npm run compile` nor `npm run bundle` first.

+To release, just commit all changes then run `npm run release`.

 ## TO DO

 There are still **a ton** of work to do here, below are just a few of them: